libremente/libremente.github.io/_posts/2017-04-12-edx-translation.md

 So, analyzing the list we can see how number 2. is not our case since declaring an XBlock as a Django App is not a best practice.
-I have tried this and it works without problems but many developers advised me that it's not a best practice, even if a UI Architect at edX, told me that it's not a problem (check out the thread [here](https://groups.google.com/forum/#!topic/openedx-translation/cLR5tZI5oqQ)).
+I have tried this and it works without problems but many developers advised me that it's not an encouraged practice, even if a UI Architect at edX told me that it's not a problem (check out the thread [here](https://groups.google.com/forum/#!topic/openedx-translation/cLR5tZI5oqQ)).
 However, it seems that in the futures XBlocks will be proper Django apps and